flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/dropdownmenu.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a DropdownMenu widget with 5 value options.
+Each option's text color is styled to represent the color value."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF the DropdownMenu widget that is selected, it displays 5 options: Blue, Pink, Green, Orange, and Grey.
+The option text is displayed in the color of its value." code:"
 ```dart
 enum ColorLabel {